ErpNetDocs/tech/reference/config-options-reference.md

 - b.Set automatically by the system of the user.

 15. Кеу - **SalesOrderFiscalPrintChangeToState (DEPRECATED)**
-- a.Action: This key specifies the document state to which a Sales order is switched to after the receipt is printed.
+- a.Action: This key specifies the document state to which a sales order is switched to after the receipt is printed.
 The key value is the numeric value of the document states (0 = New, 10 = Planned, 20 = FirmPlanned, 30 = Released, 40 = Completed).
-In all other cases, the Sales order is switched to Released state.
+In all other cases, the sales order is switched to Released state.
 - b.The user sets it manually.

 16. Key - **SalesOrderFiscalPrintUseDistributedAmountsForUnitPrice**